 - Carrot, of the City Guard.
 He does what's right, because that's what he's supposed to.
 If you mention his special sword, odd birth-mark and that prophecy about the true king returning, he'll just brush it off.
-(Of course, it very well may just be an act).
+(It very well may just be an act).

 - Honor Harrington turned down the Parliamentary Medal Of Valor (awarded for actions "above and beyond the call of duty") several times, because she believes she has never done anything more than her duty.
 She's very embarrassed about being made a Countess, Duchess, Steadholder, and multi-millionaire.
 And even some of her friends agree the five-meter statue in front of the Council Building is a bit much.

 - Amazingly enough, James Bond doesn't think of himself as a hero.